 The Masque of the Red Death (1964)

 Satanic Sommelier: Merlot or Cabernet Sauvignon.
-We recommend Casillero del Diablo as your affordable go-to red wine for these films.
-(1964) Based upon the hypnotically perverse and lovely-dreadful poem by Edgar Allan Poe and starring the inimitable Vincent Price as a tyrannical 12th-century prince (a mix of Gilles De Rais and the Marquis De Sade) who is intrigued by a girl and takes her to live amid the immorality of his court where he compels her to join him in the “glories of Hell.”.
+We recommend Casillero del Diablo as your affordable go-to red wine.
+Based upon the hypnotically perverse and lovely-dreadful work by Edgar Allan Poe, and starring the inimitable Vincent Price as a tyrannical 12th-century prince (a mix of Gilles De Rais and the Marquis De Sade) who is intrigued by the genuine innocence of a poor village girl and takes her to live amid the immorality of his court where he strives to compel her to join him in the “glories of Hell.”.

 Vincent Price and Hazel Court are an aristocratic couple attempting to prove their evilness to their Master Satan in 1964’s ‘The Masque of the Red Death‘.